-While the respective valuers were largely in agreement on the nature of the location of the premises and the physical description and accommodation and type of trade in the premises, they are as much as 35% apart on their estimates of N.A.V. and R.V.
-In view of the fact that effectively three years accounts i.e. 1994, 1995 and 1996 were available it seems surprising to the Tribunal that the Respondent did not take any cognisance of these accounts in assessing N.A.V. and R.V. and R.V. and relied simply on the comparative method.
+While the respective valuers were largely in agreement on the nature of the location of the premises and the physical description and accommodation and type of trade in the premises, they are as much as 51% apart on their estimates of N.A.V. and R.V.
+In view of the fact that effectively two years accounts i.e. 1995 and 1996 were available it seems surprising to the Tribunal that the Respondent did not take any cognisance of these accounts in assessing N.A.V. and R.V. and relied simply on the comparative method.
 It is also surprising to the Tribunal that in view of the fact that full sets of accounts were available, that the appellant dealt only with the turnover and applied a simple percentage thereto to derive an N.A.V.
 This percentage varies from case to case depending on the nature of trade and profitability but the appellant takes the simple average of three comparisons and makes no argument as to why a certain percentage should be used or as to what that percentage might be.
-Mr. Hicks did state that in his opinion, the percentage should be equal to that applied in the Mount Errigal Hotel case because of the nature of the business in the subject premises.
-However the Mount Errigal Hotel case appears to have been decided on a percentage of capital value rather than a percentage of turnover and the information in relation to the matter is an analysis of a determined R.V.
+Mr. Hicks accepted that this is an old hotel with consequent high maintenance costs and that the floor area is high relative to the number of bedrooms and there is therefore some waste of space.